valeriansaliou/constellation/PACKAGING.md

     2. Execute `cargo update` to bump `Cargo.lock`

 3. **How to build Constellation for Linux on MacOS:**
-    1. `rust-musl-builder cargo build --target=x86_64-unknown-linux-musl --release`
+    1. `rust-musl-builder-nightly cargo build --target=x86_64-unknown-linux-musl --release`

 4. **How to package built binary:**
     1. `mkdir constellation`